 When you’re done testing, exit the course and confirm that your score and status are displayed correctly.

 Now that you’ve tested your course as a learner would experience it, you can review the SCORM Cloud reports for accuracy.
 To do so, return to the course details page, click Reportage, then drill down into the available reporting data.

 Tip: If your course details page is no longer open, just return to your course library and click the course name.

-If your Articulate content doesn’t play, resume, or track correctly at SCORM Cloud, submit a case to Articulate so we can take a closer look.
-Be sure to include a copy of your project file so we can reproduce the problem.
+If your Articulate content doesn’t play, resume, or track correctly in SCORM Cloud, submit a case to our support team so we can take a closer look.
+Be sure to include a copy of your project file so we can try to reproduce the problem.

-If you have any other suggestions on troubleshooting an LMS, share your thoughts with us and other community members in the comments below.
+If you have any other troubleshooting suggestions, share your thoughts with us and other community members in the comments below.

 And if you’re tired of spending time troubleshooting your LMS, try Reach 360.
 Our frictionless LMS is integrated with Articulate 360 apps, so you can publish directly and be confident that everything will work as expected.
 It’s fast and hassle-free!